rubensworks/article-quoted-triples-index/content/related-work.md

 ## Related Work
 {:#related-work}

-Given the recent nature of RDF-star and the concept of quoted triples, scientific literature on making use of it is limited.
+Given the recent introduction of RDF-star and the concept of quoted triples, scientific literature on making use of it is limited.
 First, [several use cases](cite:cites kasenchak2021use, solidsignedrdfstar) have been explored using quoted triples.
 Furthermore, a declarative language called [*RML-star*](cite:cites rmlstar) has been introduced that allows